 In this context, consumers should be encouraged to use alternatives to premium products, which are cheaper but of equivalent quality.
 It is recommended that this downselling technique is used for the digital solutions available to the user (web portal or Punch-Out) to promote its effectiveness.

-Class C purchases represent 5% of a company's total purchases on average but also 75% of their total suppliers.
-Companies work with several hundred or even thousands of suppliers of class C products, sometimes for small annual amounts.
+Tail spend represent 5% of a company's total purchases on average but also 75% of their total suppliers.
+Companies work with several hundred or even thousands of suppliers of tail spend, sometimes for small annual amounts.
 There are a number of reasons for this.
 Perhaps the different sites of a company have their own ways of working, or these purchases are not planned or are made urgently.

-This is why streamlining the supplier portfolio is one of the main levers for optimising class C purchases.
+This is why streamlining the supplier portfolio is one of the main levers for optimising tail spend.
 This means relying on a supplier who presents an extremely wide product range as well as quick turnaround times (for the renowned urgent purchases).
 After confirming through careful work on the data that the supplier has the capacity to replace the smaller suppliers, the process must be approved by signing a framework contract.

-Since we know that class C purchases account for a large majority of the total volume of transactions within companies, it seems essential to optimise their costs and processing by digitalising the whole process.
+Since we know that tail spend account for a large majority of the total volume of transactions within companies, it seems essential to optimise their costs and processing by digitalising the whole process.

 First of all, the benefits are financial: The cost of a fully digitalised transaction is estimated at €19, while the cost of a conventional order is around €95.
 But beyond the price, acquiring a digital solution can also tap into many other levers, as seen earlier with the downselling approach.